Prosus: Business

 Prosus is best known for its early investment in Tencent, dating back to 2001.

 In March 2022, Prosus announced it was writing off its 25.9% stake (worth approximately US$700m) in social media company VK after VK's CEO Vladimir Kirienko was put on a U.S. sanctions list.

 In December 2024, Prosus agreed to acquire Despegar, a Latin American travel agency, for US$1.7 billion; the transaction closed on 15 May 2025.

 On 24 February 2025 the company announced it reached an agreement to acquire Just Eat Takeaway.com for €4.1 billion in cash.
 In 2019, the company had attempted to acquire the then-independent Just Eat, but lost the bidding war to Takeaway.com.
-U approval in August 2025 required Prosus to reduce its Delivery Hero exposure.
+EU approval in August 2025 required Prosus to reduce its Delivery Hero exposure.